bauxiteDYS/NT-SM-FOV-DLL-Fixes/README.md

 * Server operators can define the range of acceptable field of view values by using `sm_nt_fov_min` and `sm_nt_fov_max`

 ## Known issues
-* Zooming with weapons can cause snapping-like behavior.
-This effect is most prominent when a weapon is zoomed out while a high field of view is being used
 * Viewmodel field of view stays fixed and is not affected by changes to world field of view
-* Prop fade issues can be triggered by high field of view values, i.e. distant props (level assets) stop being rendered - and providing occlusion - prematurely at relatively high distances from the player
 * Issues and glitches caused by this modification can be reported as a GitHub issue or alternatively on Active Neotokyo Players ("ANP") [Discord server](https://discord.gg/JJBMzeqfdh)

 ## Authors
 * Original research and proof of concept plugin by Lilihierax
 * Plugin development by Rain
-* Patcher by Lilihierax
+* Further fixes by bauxite
+* Additional thanks to DESTROYGIRL for mapping and materials related assistance
-* Additional thanks to Kudegra and Jef for their efforts in reverse engineering Neotokyo
+* Additional thanks to Kudegra, Jef, Wak for their efforts in reverse engineering Neotokyo
-* Additional thanks to Dennogin and Milk for playtesting
+* Additional thanks to Dennogin, Milk, Deer for playtesting

 ## Changelog
 * 0.1.0 - Initial proof of concept release (March 2023) for NEOTOKYO° (Steam App ID: 244630, Steam Build ID: 1981783) by Lilihierax
 * 0.2.0 - Initial release of reworked plugin by Rain: added min/max bounds for the FOV, optional graphical menu, binary patch detection using the "fovispatched" client cvar and clientprefs
+* 1.0.0 - Further fixes by bauxite